Ruzgfpegk/sessionator/README.md

 * Session file import
 * other session managers import and export

-## Architecture
+## Workflow

-The terms "session" and "connection" are used interchangeably, as a session defines a connection.
+In this project, it is assumed that a session defines a connection.

-In the Sessionator class, the newConnection('target') method returns an object that extends the Connections\Common abstract class with the specificities of "target" connections.
+In the Sessionator class, the newSession('target') method returns an object that extends the Connections\Common abstract class with the specificities of "target" sessions (SSH, RDP, SFTP, VNC, etc.).

 On the returned object, the methods setFolderName('forderName'), setSessionName('sessionName') and setHostName('hostName') set the basic properties.